MuhZubairAli/Database/README.md

 # Database Module for Android
   This is the Simplest ORM for Android which has support for API >= 17.
 It supports automatic Local Database creation from the Models list and has the utility to generate TSQL scripts for databases from given models.
-Currently, it supports CRUD operations for Database.
+Currently, it supports CRUD operations for the Database.
 It makes use of the following Annotations
   - PrimaryKey (autogenerate = false): for local database
   - SqlPrimaryKey (autogenerate = false, seed = 1, increment = 1) : for TSQL script